numfocus/elections/election-process.md

 ### Solicit nominees

-Anyone can nominate themselves or someone else to run for one of the board positions, i.e., either the Administrative Board or the Technical Steering Committee, based on their experience and interest by [filling the nomination form][nomination-form].
+Anyone can nominate themselves or someone else to run for one of the board positions, i.e., either the Administrative Board or the Technical Steering Committee, based on their experience and interest by filling a nomination form.

 We welcome and encourage participation from people of all backgrounds, identities, and geographic diversity.